landaudiogo/cc-tutorials-2023/prometheus/README.md

 I would recommend you try your own queries to start getting a feel of what sort of metrics are available.
-However, here are a few queries for you to try out (one per resource).
-For more information on container related metrics, read [this](https://blog.freshtracks.io/a-deep-dive-into-kubernetes-metrics-part-3-container-resource-metrics-361c5ee46e66) link.
+However, here are a few queries for you to try out (For more information on container related metrics, read [this](https://blog.freshtracks.io/a-deep-dive-into-kubernetes-metrics-part-3-container-resource-metrics-361c5ee46e66) link):

 - CPU - Show the amount of CPU used in seconds by our postgre-db pods:
   ```promql